INTIMIDATION | SECTION 13 CRIMES (DOMESTIC AND PERSONAL VIOLENCE) ACT

 In criminal proceedings, all the elements of an offence must be proved beyond a reasonable doubt by the prosecution.

-The Courts have held that the expression “proved beyond reasonable doubt” mean exactly what they say – proof beyond reasonable doubt.
 This is the highest standard of proof known to the law.
-The test in a criminal case is not whether the accused is probably guilty.
+The test in a criminal case is not whether the accused is guilty.
 In a criminal case the prosecution must prove the accused’s guilt beyond reasonable doubt.
 A suspicion, even a strong suspicion, that the accused may be guilty is not enough.
 Further a decision that the accused has probably committed the offence also falls short of what is required to prove an offence beyond reasonable doubt.

-For a free consultation with a Criminal Lawyer in Sydney, call AMA Legal on (02) 8610 3764.
+For a consultation with a Criminal Lawyer, call AMA Legal on (02) 8610 3764.